kai-niemi/pestcontrol/README.md

 Start the interactive shell with:

-    ./pop run-service
+    ./pop run

-This will download and install the CockroachDB binaries, start a 3-node cluster and initialize it.
+The commands will download and install the CockroachDB binaries, start a local insecure 3-node cluster with haproxy and initialize the cluster.

-     install 1-3
+     install
      start 1-3
-     init 1
+     init
+     gen-haproxy
+     start-haproxy

 ## Local 3-node self-hosted cluster (secure)

 Start the interactive shell with:

-    ./pop run-service
+    ./pop run

-This will download and install the CockroachDB binaries, start a 3-node cluster and initialize it.
+The commands will download and install the CockroachDB binaries, start a local secure 3-node cluster with haproxy and initialize the cluster.

-     use-cluster --clusterId local-secure
+     use --clusterId local-secure
-     install 1-3
+     install
-     certs 1
+     certs
      start 1-3
-     init 1
+     init
-     quit

-Restart the interactive shell in secure mode:

-    ./pop --secure run-service
+     gen-haproxy
+     start-haproxy

 The secure mode will use self-signed CA certificates and keys in `.certs` including the PKCS12 truststore used by the web app.
+To login to the cluster, you need to restart the interactive shell for it to pick up the self-signed certificate.

 ## Remote 3-node self-hosted cluster (insecure)

-To manage a cluster on dedicated machines, you first need to deploy and run pestcontrol on each host.
-These instances will then act as gateways to run local bash scripts to start, stop, kill nodes, etc.
-One instance will act as the control plane and sends HTTP requests to the other instances when running shell commands.
+To deploy and manage a cluster on dedicated machines, you first need to deploy and run pestcontrol agents on each host.
+These agents will act as gateways to run local bash scripts to start, stop, kill nodes and so on.
+Your local instance will act as the control plane and send HTTP requests to the other instances when running shell commands like `start`.

+A quick method is to scp the tar.gz assembly to each host:

+    scp target/pestcontrol.tar.gz user@host:/~
+    ssh -t user@host 'tar xvf pestcontrol.tar.gz && cd pestcontrol && ./pop start-service'

-Assuming you have 3 pestcontrol instances on 3 separate machines and a cluster configuration named `remote-insecure` with the IP/host names setup accordingly.
+Now, assuming you have 3 pest control instances running on 3 separate machines and a cluster configuration named `remote-insecure` with the IP/host names setup accordingly.

 On the control host, start the interactive shell with:

-    ./pop run-service
+    ./pop run

 This will download and install the CockroachDB binaries, start a 3-node cluster and initialize it.